 Community conduct rules and sanctions

-For a breach of the agreement or severe conduct in the community, such as noise from large, disruptive house parties, or other anti-social behaviour, the University will follow our General Disciplinary Procedure, and this could lead to:
+For more severe, such as noise from large, disruptive house parties, or frequent antisocial noise and behaviour, the University will follow our General Disciplinary Procedure.

 - A fine of up to £500

 - Disqualification or conditions imposed around a University service or facility

 - Ordering an apology to an aggrieved individual and/or compensation, and/or payment for damage to property

 - Suspension from the University

 - In extreme cases, expulsion from the University